Key Stage 3

 - Though solid at room temperature, gallium will liquefy in your hand.

 - The only letter that doesn’t appear on the Periodic Table of Elements is J.

 - The human body contains enough carbon to produce graphite for about 9,000 pencils.

 - Mosquitoes like the scent of estrogen, thus women get bitten more often than men do.

 A-level Chemistry can explain all these facts and covers topics that range from the synthesis of dyes to how the ozone protects us.

 Students follow the AQA Chemistry specification.
 The full A-level course consists of three written examinations.
 Paper 1 focuses on physical and inorganic chemistry.
 Paper 2 focuses on physical and organic chemistry.
 Paper 3 can ask questions on any content learnt in the 2 year course.
-All papers are examined in June.

 There is no coursework at A-level and instead students must complete 12 required practicals.
 Questions regarding these practicals or skills developed during these can then be included in any of the written examinations.